-It is important for tourism to establish and maintain liaison with relevant government agencies and emergency services to ensure that appropriate measures which comply with national regulations can be developed and implemented.

-Such inter-agency cooperation will also promote an integrated approach to tourism-related health and safety and reinforce the need for government and community agencies to support tourism operations and initiatives.
+It is important for destinations to consult with relevant government departments and emergency services to ensure that appropriate measures which comply with national regulations can be developed and implemented. • Such inter-agency cooperation will also promote an integrated approach to tourism-related health and safety and reinforce the need for government and community agencies to support tourism operations and initiatives. \odot